pudly/schmopera-hugo/content/articles/a-daring-desirous-doublebill-at-opera-atelier.md

 date = "2018-10-15T20:24:00-04:00"
 lastmod = "2018-10-15T20:27:00-04:00"
 publishDate = "2018-10-15T20:27:00-04:00"
 short_description = "Such longevity puts it among the upper echelon of Canadian opera companies in Canada - a feat more impressive when we consider that Atelier performs exclusively 17th- and 18th-century baroque opera.
-It's almost impossible to resist saying it: \"If it ain't baroque, don't fix it.\"" slug = "a-daring-desirous-doublebill-at-opera-atelier" title = "A daring &amp; desirous double-bill at Opera Atelier"
+It&#039;s almost impossible to resist saying it: &quot;If it ain&#039;t baroque, don&#039;t fix it.&quot;" slug = "a-daring-desirous-doublebill-at-opera-atelier" title = "A daring &amp; desirous double-bill at Opera Atelier"
 +++